Krassas/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
+A game made with HTML, CSS and Javascript.

 # Origin & Goals
 I came across the idea for this project while browsing frontend mentor(a site with code challenges), i liked it and decided to implement